 Us: Drip’s people-centric segmentation is based on tags.
 We understand that each person has a unique experience—everyone comes from different sources, takes different actions, and is interested in different things.
 While tags aren’t unique to just Drip (other online marketing platforms also use tags), the level of automation you can achieve using tags is.

+Because every person comes from different sources, takes different actions, and is interested in different things, personalized communications should be at the very top of your ecommerce business’ plan.
 Applying tags that identify unique actions and journeys to each customer makes it possible to make segments that are as niche or broad as you want for each broadcast email, workflow, or campaign.
 Tag everyone based on names, dates, custom fields, any action they take, and beyond so that you can make personalized communications for them that actually mean something.

 Winner: Drip takes it here, too.
-List-based platforms are OK when you don’t have a critical need for segmentation.
+Audience-based platforms are OK when you don’t have a critical need for segmentation.
 But if you really want to speak to your customers on a deeply personal level, you’re going to want to get as specific (and segmented) as possible with everything from emails to landing pages to Facebook ads.
 Plus, you avert the whole “pay twice for one email” issue.

 6. Fit Your Stack